beerjs/pdx/README.md

 -   **Open to all:** Whether you're a professional developer, a student, or simply interested in learning more about JavaScript, you're welcome to join us.
 -   **Inclusive and supportive:** We value diversity and strive to create a welcoming space for everyone, regardless of experience or background.
 -   **Networking opportunities:** Connect with other JavaScript developers, expand your professional network, and find potential collaborators.

+**A note about beer:**
+BeerJS is about creating social spaces to strengthen software communities.
+There is no requirement to drink to participate.

+**Code of Conduct:**
+All events, activities, and internet spaces that bear the beer.js name are subject to the [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md).
+Simply put, harassment of any form will not be tolerated and should be reported to your local organizer or to [Jordan](https://twitter.com/jordanpapaleo) or [Darko](https://twitter.com/d_bozhinovski).
+Please drink responsibly and act in a way that honors the community values of respect and mutual enrichment that we share.

 **Ready to join?**